unl-math-course-dev/OER/README.md

 This command will change depending on your directory structure For macOS you will be issuing a command of the form

+%First compile with this
-cd ~/Documents/GitHub/OER/html/PreCalculus/
+cd ~/Documents/GitHub/OER/html/Calculus/

 Now we call the command to compile the OER.
 This command will change depending on your directory structure For macOS the command should be something like:
+%Second compile with this

-xsltproc -xinclude mfg-html.xsl ~/Documents/GitHub/OER/OERSource/PreCalc/2019-2020/update.xml
+xsltproc -xinclude mfg-html.xsl ~/Documents/GitHub/OER/OERSource/Calc/2019-2020/update.xml

 %%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%